alexonbalangue/livingxworld-for-business/README.md

 Juste create one file and autorisate only (Business-name.geojson). �

-You're loosing just create the generator with http://geojson.io, share to here and will add 1 month business days on Livivngxworld.com
+You're loosing just create the generator with http://geojson.io or https://mapbox.com, share to here and will add 1 month business days on Livivngxworld.com